 “Art enables us to find ourselves and lose ourselves at the same time.” — Thomas Merton

-My current need is to lose myself while finding myself.
-Painting transports me into a different dimension of awareness.
-It enables me to stay near the people who are no longer here.
+My current need is to lose myself in art making.
+It enables me to stay near the people that are no longer physically here.
 They are in my art.
 Art heals.